This is a quick post letting people know whether I am still alive.

 He conceded on a few more demands that might prove annoying but were manageable, and then he felt it was time.
 Orlag was a straying, rather than sedentary, type of negotiator.
 He rose and began pacing the room as he made the pitch dear to his misshapen heart.

-“One last thing; we would like an Orc as a main character,” he said.
+“One last thing; we would like an Orc as the main character,” he said.

 The writers all looked up at Orlag at the same time.
 Again, he smiled.